From Shetland to the Azores: a practical guide to Europe’s new spaceports

 Strength: purpose-built suborbital rocket for high-cadence technology demonstrations and research, launched over the sea from the Polish coast.

-Status (incl. estimated cadence): active suborbital program with iterative flights; pathfinder for future orbital competencies in Poland; (Nov 2025): SpaceForest completed Perun’s third suborbital test flight, marking another step toward higher-energy profiles and fulfilling the first milestone under ESA’s Boost! programme.
-Cadence: ~1–4/yr depending on campaigns/customers.active suborbital program with iterative flights; pathfinder for future orbital competencies in Poland; (Nov 2025): SpaceForest completed Perun’s third suborbital test flight, marking another step toward higher-energy profiles.
+Status (incl. estimated cadence): active suborbital programme with iterative flights; pathfinder for future orbital competencies in Poland; (Nov 2025): SpaceForest completed Perun’s third suborbital test flight, marking another step toward higher-energy profiles and fulfilling the first milestone under ESA’s Boost! programme.
 Cadence: ~1–4/yr depending on campaigns/customers.

 Operator: SpaceForest – company developing rocket technologies alongside microwave, electronics and AI-based solutions, offering design, prototyping and launch services for experiments on its in-house experimental rockets.

-Tidbit: flights over the Baltic minimize populated overflight and provide rapid campaign learning for local industry.
+Tidbit: flights over the Baltic minimise populated overflight and provide rapid campaign learning for local industry.

 Official site: spaceforest.pl/perun